exonum/exonum-doc/src/architecture/serialization.md

 Data of fixed-length types is stored completely in the header.

 !!! note "Example"
-    Consider a sequence containing `PublicKey`, `u64` and `bool` fields.
-In the binary format all fields of such sequence are placed in the header, its body is empty.
-So such a sequence is fixed-length.
+    Consider a structure containing `PublicKey`, `u64` and `bool` fields.
+In the binary format all fields of such structure are placed in the header, its body is empty.
+So such a structure is fixed-length.

-Var-length types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
+Var-length types take 8 bytes in header of structure: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
 So the header points to the data in the body.
 Data segments are placed in the correspondence with [the validation rules](#validation-rules).